hfiguiere/flathub-cli/doc/design.md

 ### Create manifest

 Will assist the user in creating a manifest.

-Something like `flatpak-manifest-generator`.
+`flathub-cli create manifest` will create a manifest based on the app-id.

 ## Implementation